project-sekai-ctf/konata/README.md

 - [x] k8s manifests deployment
 - [x] klodd support
 - [x] Delay for RBACs, CRDs when applying k8s manifests
+- [x] diff binaries in attachments and in challenge dir
+- [ ] better diff displaying
+- [ ] discord webhook for logs
+- [ ] Option to not compress attachments and attach as-is
 - [ ] kCTF support
-- [ ] diff binaries in attachments and in challenge dir
-- [ ] github ci action - run only changed stuff
-- [ ] discord webhook for logs
 - [ ] delete challenges that are missing in repo (should be opt-in)
 - [ ] cover with tests
 - [ ] test docker/k8s gcloud auth stuff, should be fineTM though
+- [ ] github ci action - run only changed stuff
 - [ ] documentation

 ## Acknowledgements